 Some interesting social comments are made through the novel, however.
 Madalena’s father, who is a counsellor in Lisbon, is used as a way to condemn the politicians who lose their convictions and offer favours in exchange for votes and support.
 The punitive and fundamentalist strand of religion and the people who blindly follow catholic preachers are also criticised.

-My reading enjoyment decreased as the story progressed, since the events around the main characters are predictable and the narration becomes quite exasperating at times.
-Nevertheless, some interesting points are made and the characters’ dialogue is sometimes quite gripping, making this a low 3-stars book for me.
+My reading enjoyment decreased as the story progressed, since the events around the main characters are predictable, and the narration becomes quite exasperating at times.
+Nevertheless, some interesting points are made, and the characters’ dialogue is sometimes quite gripping, making this a low 3-star book for me.